rumors/handbook/employees/operations/communication.md

 - What are you planning to do today?
 - Is anything blocking you?

-It’s not a status meeting — we don’t need all the details.
-And it’s not the time to argue, demo, or solve problems.
+It’s not a status meeting and it’s not the time to argue, demo, or solve problems.
 Log issues or questions and move on.
 Go person to person, one at a time.

-## Call-free Wednesdays

-We observe call-free Wednesdays, which means that we keep Wednesdays free of client calls, video chats, and meetings in the studio.
-That leaves us with a full midweek day for heads-down work.

-## Rumors Fridays

-The first Friday of every month is “investment time,” a concept borrowed from [Thoughtbot](https://thoughtbot.com/).
-We set aside at least half this day for professional development, studio operations, planning, and culture, internal projects, field trips, and community participation.
-We meet quarterly on a Rumors Friday to discuss progress toward internal projects and goals.

 ## Weekly status